 If you work in a cultural venue, you have two important objectives: to develop and retain your audiences.
 Both of these objectives will be more easily achieved if you communicate with your audience, and do so in a way they will find relevant.
+And what's the best way to make a message relevant to your target audience?
+Personalization.

-- Socio-demographic criteria: age, place of residence, family situation, etc.
+Socio-demographic criteria: age, place of residence, family situation, etc.

-- Psychological criteria: interests, relationship to the structure, lifestyle...
+Psychological criteria: interests, relationship to the structure, lifestyle...

-- Behavioral criteria: consumer habits, loyalty, etc.
+Behavioral criteria: consumer habits, loyalty, etc.

 Once you've established your segments, you'll be able to get to know your audience better and refine your communications through appropriate targeting.
 Segmentation is the perfect tool for sending the right message, at the right time, to the right person.